BharathC15/NielitChennai/README.md

 ## Hi this is Bharath

-To a add and commit in a single go make git m="your message"
+To a add and commit in a single go, Just type

+make git m="your message"